karlpatrikbergman/junit-integration-test/README.md

 - Configuration för remote REST-service.
 Tests with for example REST-assured
 - Input test data that is dependent on which test-environment that the integration test is performed.

-Example of usage of how to set a
+Example of usage of how to set a data source with configuration depending on in which test environment the integration test is run:

 public class DataSourceInjectionTest {